jnozzi/cocoadev.com/markdown/HowToNestDocumentsInsideOtherDocuments.md

 ----

 Hmmm...  rather complex isn't it?
-Any chance Apple is planning on adding General/NSSolveAllMyProblems to the Cocoa frameworks?
+Any chance Apple is planning on adding NSSolveAllMyProblems to the Cocoa frameworks?

 Is there any merrit to the idea that I could save, not actual object data, but psudo URL's?
 For example save a pair of strings that are something like:

-'~/Documents/General/SongDocs/doc1.ext', 'Song Identifier'
+'~/Documents/SongDocs/doc1.ext', 'Song Identifier'

 I guess in that case I'd have to have a way of giving each song a unique ID to reference.
 I'm more used to working with relational databases than with archiving objects so inter-document data sharing is a whole new ball of wax for me.
 I'm used to it all being in one big data heap.